 The tower gradient measurements of meteorological variables and ozone were filtered according to various instrumental and environmental criteria.
-Meteorological data were filtered for instruments threshold (for the cup anemometer data), wind di-
+Meteorological data were filtered for instruments threshold (for the cup anemometer data, a threshold value of 0.25 m s^{-1} was applied), wind direction, and rime buildup on the sensors.
+Data from the